What Makes That Fire in the Sky: The Science Behind Sunsets

 Cloud Coverage: The quality of a sunset can be greatly elevated by the addition of clouds.
 However, not all clouds are created equal.
 The density of low-level stratus clouds don’t allow enough light to penetrate through, whereas high-level cumulus and cirrus clouds can enhance the depth of a sunset’s colors.

 Sun Angles: As autumn rolls into the winter months, the sunlight hits the Earth at a more tilted angle.
 Therefore, the light has to travel further along the Earth’s curve, filtering out more blues and purples along the way.
 This deepens the brilliance of the red, orange, and yellow hues.

-Arizona has arguably some of the most radiant sunsets — bold and bright, like flames of a fire.
-Many worthy experiences in life cost money, so take the time to enjoy the complimentary beauty that nature has to offer.
+Arizona has arguably some of the most radiant sunsets — bold and bright like flames of a fire.
+Many awe-inspiring experiences in life cost money, so take the time to enjoy the complimentary beauty that nature has to offer.
 Regardless of where you live in this world (humidity and cloud density be damned) allow yourself the privilege of taking a mindful sunset break.
-Set an alarm on your phone, go outside, and bask in all it’s fiery glory!
+Set an alarm on your phone, go outside, and bask in all its fiery glory!